maere/cc_repo/readme.md

 This repo is for storage of any problems I solve related to the Free Code Camp curriculum.
-I'm only storing my solutions to the challenges presented (and not the actual lessons FCC presents).
+I'm only storing my solutions to the challenges presented (and not the actual lessons you work through on FCC).
 Here is the Table of Contents for the Front-End portion:

 #Basic Algorithm Scripting#

 This [first set of problems] (https://github.com/maere/cc_repo/tree/master/basic%20algorithms) covers basic algorithms and they estimate it takes students 50 hours to complete.

-But after 18 months of scripting across a few languages I guess I have gotten a lot faster because I was able to knock out the first 10 of these basic problems in the 3-5 hours between when I finished my dinner and when I went to bed.
+But after 18 months of scripting across a few languages I guess I have gotten a lot faster because I was able to knock out the first 10 of these basic problems in one night in the 3-5 hours between when I finished my dinner and when I went to bed.
 The remainder took a little more time, but I was still happy to know that I am getting much faster.

 #Basic Front End Development Projects#
 - Personal Web Page